Alfred University Data & Information Overview

 In its yearly rankings, College Factual analyzes over 2,000 colleges and universities to determine which ones are the best in a variety of categories, such as overall value, quality, diversity, which schools are the best for each major, and much more.

-College Factual ranked Alfred as #572 out of 2,576 colleges and universities in the country on its 2022 Best Colleges list.
-This is an improvement over the previous year, when Alfred held the #704 spot on the Best Overall Colleges list.
+College Factual ranked Alfred as #1,212 out of 2,241 colleges and universities in the country on its 2023 Best Colleges list.

 Is It Hard to Get Into Alfred?